ThePiR0/Amfoss-TASKS/Task-02/readme.md

    ```

 3. **Pick digits greedily**
-   Choose the smallest digit that satisfies the requirement, add it to the result, and remove it from the pool so it isn’t reused.
+   Choose the smallest digit that satisfies the requirement, add it to the result, and then remove it from the pool so it isn’t reused.
    ```python
    for j, d in enumerate(digits):
        if int(d) >= need: